luk3yx/minetest-advmarkers-csm/README.md

 # advmarkers

+## Warning

+This is mostly useless now, as this requires a `/mrkr` command to exist on the server.
+You probably want the (nicer) [non-CSM](https://git.minetest.land/luk3yx/advmarkers) mod. *This CSM does not co-operate with the server-side mod except for the fact that it provides a `/mrkr` command, if you play on a server with the server-side mod you don't need this.*

+## Original README

 A marker/waypoint CSM for Minetest, designed for use with the (now-defunct) marker mod.

 To display markers, the server currently needs the advmarkers server-side mod (or the marker mod) installed,